MiltonGreat/Mall-Customer-Segmentation/README.md

 This project applies unsupervised learning techniques to segment customers based on their characteristics from a retail dataset.
 The dataset includes information on customer demographics and spending habits, which can be clustered into meaningful groups for targeted marketing or business strategy decisions.

+### Quality Issues:

+- Categorical variables (e.g., gender) may require consistent encoding.
+- Outliers in spending patterns due to high-income individuals.

+Cleaning/Transformation:
+- Normalize numerical features like annual_income and spending_score.
+- Apply PCA to visualize clusters in fewer dimensions.

+Model Evaluation:
+- Use silhouette score to evaluate clustering performance.

+Dataset Limitations:
+- May not include online shoppers or diverse demographic groups.

 ### Dataset

 The dataset, Mall_Customers.csv, contains the following columns: